arnaudperalta/arnaudperalta.github.io/content/post/swarm.md

 After typing `docker swarm init` in your production server, you will get everything Docker Engine has to offer, plus, the possibility to host your applications on a multi-node architecture without headaches, a new docker network type (overlay) as the default load balancer packed with Swarm, a more secure secret mechanism to store safely confidential informations (DB credentials), rolling updates, replicas ...

-Swarm is known to be used on cluster that supports multiples nodes (multiples Docker Engines) to create an high resilient system in case one of your node is going off.
+Swarm is known to be used on a cluster that supports multiples nodes (multiples Docker Engines) to create a high resilient system in case one of your node is going off.
-But I'll show you that a mono-node Swarm is far better than a Compose without going too much in depth.
+But I'll show you that a mono-node Swarm is far better than a Compose without going too much in-depth.

 # Small example with an average architecture